-Tips for candidates to consider describe how the global pandemic has impacted any of their faculty workload activities.
-The statement is open-ended so that candidates can best address their own unique situation to provide additional considerations on the impact of the pandemic.
-We recommend describing the impact of activities identified within your workload assignment.
+Tips for candidates to consider: describe how the global pandemic has impacted any of their activities.
+It is open-ended so that candidates can best address their own unique situation to provide additional considerations on the impact of the pandemics.
+We recommend writing about the impact of activities identified within your workload assignment.
 Information of relevance to reviewers may provide additional understanding to review their curriculum vitae, teaching portfolio, or service portfolio.
 Additional information that may be useful to reviewers may include a slowdown in research due to lab access, data collection with human subjects, lack of access to work with collaborators impacted by the virus, abrupt changes in workload expectations, challenges with remote teaching, or abrupt changes in research topics or directions as a result of the pandemic.

-Section 3: Departmental and College Promotion Guidelines
+Section 3: Departmental and College Promotion and Tenure Guidelines

-Include a one-page summary following Appendix B format.
+Include one-page summary following Appendix B format.

-Section 4: Curriculum Vitae
+Section 4: Curriculum Vitae and List of Collaborators

-- Publications should be listed in chronological order - Place an asterisk (\) to the left of the title of any publication substantially based on work done as a graduate student - Indicate which co-authors may be undergraduate, graduate or post-doc mentees. - Page numbers and all other publication data should be included - For publications not in English, please provide English translations of titles - Peer-reviewed publications should be distinguished from proceedings and other publications that were not peer-reviewed - Scholarly presentations should be limited to period in rank, up to 10 years - Distinguish invited from submitted presentations - List awarded, submitted, pending, or unfunded grants during the period in rank, up to 10 years - Grants should be organized according to source of funding (federal, industry, private/foundations) - Checklist of collaborators to ensure it is accurate
+- Publications should be listed in chronological order. - Place an asterisk () to the left of the title of any publication substantially based on work done as a graduate student. - Indicate which co-authors may be undergraduate, graduate or post-doc mentees. - Page numbers and all other publication data should be included. - For publications that are provided not in English, please provide English translations of titles.

+- Peer-reviewed publications should be distinguished from proceedings and other publications that were non-peer reviewed. - Scholarly presentations should be limited to the period in current rank, or no more than 10 years, in current rank- see guidance below. - Distinguish invited from submitted presentations. - List awarded, submitted, pending, or unfunded grants.
+(Limit to period in current rank, or up to 10 years in current rank- see below.) - Grants should be organized according to the source of funding (federal, industry, private/foundations). - Checklist of collaborators to ensure it is accurate.